Pulmonary Hypertension and Thromboembolic disease

 Notice the widened pulmonary arteries.

-• Pre-endarterectomy (Images 1-2): Thrombotic material is seen in both the right and left pulmonary arteries (indicated by white arrows).
-Notable dilation of the main pulmonary artery (asterix) and hypertrophy of the wall of the right ventricular outflow tract (green arrowhead) is also present.
+- Pre-endarterectomy (Images 1-2): wall adhering thrombotic material is seen in both the right and left pulmonary arteries (indicated by white arrows).
+Notable dilatation of the main pulmonary artery (asterix) and hypertrophy of the wall of the right ventricular outflow tract (green arrowhead) is also present.

-This is the organized clot material that was removed from both right and left pulmonary artery, including segmental branches.
+This is the organized thrombotic material that was excised from both the right and left pulmonary arteries, including the segmental branches.

 Balloon Pulmonary Angioplasty (BPA) is a catheter-based interventional procedure used to treat CTEPH.